 As you ascend the canyon you'll be trying to avoid the vegetation most of the way.
 I managed by following a faint canyoneer trail or sticking to the watercourse whenever possible.
 When I first entered the canyon, I noticed that it wasn't flowing and the first few pools were stagnant and murky, but don't let that detour you from venturing further up.
 You'll soon hit a series of (dry) falls on the left and a taller one on the right.
 You avoid these by climbing the rocks in the middle.
 There's a large pool on the left side below the upper falls that I recommend swimming and diving into.
 When it's not flowing, you can also climb up the falls at the end of the pool.
 Soon after the falls, you'll hit a narrows section that you want to avoid by climbing the rocks on the left.
 The narrows are very slippery and smooth and the pools are mossy and murky.
 Not to mention that at the end of the narrows are some large choke stones that prevent you from climbing out.

 After avoiding these two main obstacles, the rest of the canyon is fairly straightforward.
-I'd recommend going about 2 miles up canyon before turning back.
-At this point the canyon starts to open up and isn't quite as scenic.
-But up until this point you'll see impressive cliffs lining the canyon, many caves imbedded in the walls, large pools of water filled with underwater plants, and many dried up pools leaving a white residue on the creek boulders.
+I'd recommend going about 2 miles up the canyon before turning back.
+At this point, the canyon starts to open up and isn't quite as scenic.
+But up until this point, you'll see impressive cliffs lining the canyon, many caves embedded in the walls, large pools of water filled with underwater plants, and many dried-up pools leaving a white residue on the creek boulders.
 When I came thru there were 2 mandatory and 3 optional swimmers that I thoroughly enjoyed.
 At first, wading thru the water plants was kind of eerie, but you get used to it after a few times.
 The last pool was very deep and took you thru this long hallway that ended just before the canyon opened up.
 This is a great place to have lunch and soak the canyon in.
 Enjoy!